 Moreover, the index is continually reviewing and making adjustments to which companies qualify to be part of it.
 This makes it better able to survive not just inflation, but only the idiosyncratic risks every company faces.

 Why Inflation Matters

-As mentioned, inflation is one of the biggest risks each of us face when building our retirement portfolio.
-Many of us in today’s generation might brush off inflation simply because it hasn’t hit us hard enough.
-Even for the generation before us, while inflation spiralled, their wages and net value also soared.
+Inflation is one of the biggest risks each of us face when building our retirement portfolio.
+Many of us in today’s generation (those who have been working for about 10 years) might brush off inflation simply because we’ve never really encountered it.
+Even for the generation before us in Singapore, while inflation spiralled, their wages and net value also soared.

-When we eventually retire, we cannot expect our property or stock value to soar as much as it has over the past 30 years in Singapore.
-This just means we need to pay closer attention to how we’re building and maintaining our retirement portfolio.
+When we eventually retire, we cannot simply expect our property value to soar as much as it has over the past 30 years in Singapore.
+This just means we need to pay closer attention to how we’re building and maintaining our retirement portfolio as well.

 If you believe there are other natural hedges against inflation, do share your thoughts on our Facebook comments section.